nbeliy/eegBidsCreator/README.md

 The python packing is not a true compiling, so the launch of executables takes some time (of order of seconds).
 Installing python and using script directly is still preferred way to do.

 It is not clear how plugin with extra modules will interact with packed version.
+If one need additional packages within packed executable for satisfying plugin dependencies, he should pack the executable himself.

 I use next command line to pack:
 ```